ihtali/BANK/README.md

 It starts with a single step: a **blank cloud instance**.
 No code.
 No database.
 No AI.
 Just raw compute.

 This project chronicles the end-to-end journey of architecting and building a **production-ready AI banking system** from that empty slate.
-It's not just about writing code; it's about forging a resilient ecosystem where a web UI, secure APIs, an LLM, and a cloud database all learn to communicate in perfect harmony.

 ```text
 🌱 EMPTY CLOUD SERVER